jomurgel/Emi/readme.md

 There are additional variables in `scss/styles.scss` you'll want to update one at a time, and a few in `footer.php` as well.

-If you want to get even more automated, there's also a Yeoman generator that configures Emijo for you: https://github.com/jomurgel/yo-emi

 Workflow
 ------------